react-native-webrtc/react-native-incall-manager/README.md

 After install, you can use `rnpm` (`npm install rnpm -g`) to link android.
 use `rnpm link react-native-incall-manager` to link or manually if you like.

-**optional sound files on android** if you want to use bundled ringtone/ringback/busytone sound instead of system sound

 We use android support library v4 to check/request permissions.
 You should add `compile "com.android.support:support-v4:23.0.1"` in `$your_project/android/app/build.gradle` dependencies on android.

+**optional sound files on android**
+if you want to use bundled ringtone/ringback/busytone sound instead of system sound,
-put files in `android/app/src/main/res/raw` and rename file correspond to sound type:
+put files in `android/app/src/main/res/raw`
+and rename file correspond to sound type:

 ```
 incallmanager_busytone.mp3